Director: Rowdy Herrington

 Most Absurd Dialogue

-As Dalton and super thug Jimmy (Marshall R. Teague) feel each other out before battle, the dastardly villain predictably talks smack, unwittingly revealing something that he might later regret.
+As Dalton and super thug Jimmy (Marshall R. Teague) feel each other out before battle, the dastardly villain predictably talks smack, unwittingly revealing something he maybe shouldn’t have.

 Jimmy: [talking to a topless Dalton] I used to fuck guys like you in prison!